 It is important to remember that pain is not the only indication of a serious injury.
 The micro tears, scarring, and inflammation which are the underlying causes of Tennis Elbow can occur even if pain is not noticeable or is relieved quickly.
 Injuries due to repetitive movement are most often caused by this common misunderstanding.

 Short term pain relief such as rest, elevation, and medication will not promote long term healing!

 Being proactive is the best way to fight Tennis Elbow.
 Stop the pain and damage before it causes further injury requiring months, or even years of your life spent in recovery.
 The information you will discover here will help you manage your Tennis Elbow symptoms as soon as possible.

-Talk to your physician about using cooling and warming temperature therapies to transform short term pain relief into long term recovery and sustainable results.
+Talk to your physician about using cooling and warming temperature treatments to transform short term pain relief into long term recovery and sustainable results.
 Cold Therapy and Circulation Boost (via use of the Elbow T•Shellz Wrap®) will treat symptoms and minimize the damaging effects that daily, work related, or recreational activities can cause to an already injured, elbow.

 You should always consult your doctor when you begin to experience recurring pain or symptoms of Tennis Elbow injury.
 It is essential to speak with a medical professional if you have started regularly taking "over the counter" medications to treat your symptoms.